 - Lack of energy

 - Problems with personal relationships

-How Circadian Disruption Affects Work Performance in Night Shift Workers
+How Does Circadian Disruption Affect the Performance of Night Shift Workers?

 The symptoms of shift-work disorder, especially difficulty staying alert and excessive sleepiness, have profound negative impacts on safety and productivity at work.
 Sleep-deprived workers tend to make more errors, take more sick leave, become moody, and they often suffer temporary or permanent health problems (Bates).
 The following are findings from research studies that demonstrate the impact of shift-work and circadian disruption on work accidents, errors, and productivity.